-In an attempt to deal with the issues of overcrowding within houses and the sub-standard conditions of houses made from scrap lumber, the government erected seven prefabricated three-bedroom houses in 1966.
+In an attempt to deal with the issues of overcrowding within houses, the AANDC erected seven prefabricated three-bedroom houses in 1966.
 The average rent was \$16 a month, and included electricity, heating, fuel, and garbage removal.
 The old houses were dismantled or converted into workshops.
-By the following year, the population of Grise Fiord had reached ninety-one, and all families were living in three-bedroom houses.61
+By the following year, the population of Grise Fiord had reached ninety-one, and all of the families were living in three-bedroom houses.